 - Savasana with Alternate Nostril Breathing (7 min): Lie flat, practice breathwork, then relax.

-These routines are super approachable for yoga for stress relief.
+These routines are approachable if you’re looking to unwind with yoga.
 If you want to practice without any props, check out our no-equipment yoga routine for more simple options.
 Ready to make yoga a habit?
 Let’s talk about sticking with it.

 Staying Consistent with Your Practice

-- Treat Yourself: Celebrate small wins, like a week of steady practice.
+- Reward small wins: Mark a week of steady practice.

 “You should sit in meditation for 20 minutes every day—unless you’re too busy; then you should sit for an hour.” – Zen saying

-Now, let’s extend stress relief beyond your yoga mat.
+Now, let’s take stress relief beyond the mat.

 Beyond the Mat: Holistic Stress Relief

-- Get Good Sleep: Aim for 7-8 hours each night to recharge.
+- Prioritize sleep: Aim for 7–8 hours most nights to recharge.

-- Get Outside: A walk in nature can wash away your stress.
+- Go outside: A short walk in nature can reset your nerves.

 These habits pair beautifully with calming yoga and mindfulness, giving you a balanced way to tackle stress.